carmenbianca/report-liferay/report.md

 - doProcess() performs the check given the file path and contents.
-It returns a string with suggested fixes to the file's contents, and calls addMessage() whenever it encounters errors in the file's contents.
+It returns a string with suggested fixes to the file's contents, and calls addMessage() whenever it encounters errors in the file's contents. addMessage() logs a message to Source Formatter's output.

 Given the above context, the following steps must be designed: